New Jersey Involuntary Bankruptcy

 What can you do if someone files an involuntary bankruptcy against you?
 In New Jersey, you can definitely respond to it and use one of various valid reasons for doing so.
 Here are some possibilities:

-- If you believe that the bankruptcy wasn’t filed in good faith, e.g. you are convinced that the true purpose for filing the involuntary bankruptcy is to close down your business and not to force liquidation of your assets so you can make debt repayment.
+- The bankruptcy wasn’t filed in good faith.
+You are convinced that the true purpose for filing the involuntary bankruptcy is to close down your business and not to force liquidation of your assets so you can make debt repayment.

 - If you do send money to pay your debts, then that’s good material for your defense, especially if the creditor has no proof of cessation of payments to counter your evidence of debt payments.

-- If you can show that the creditor who filed involuntary bankruptcy against you is not qualified to do so.
+- The creditor who filed involuntary bankruptcy against you is not qualified to do so.
 An experienced bankruptcy lawyer can review the bankruptcy case and determine if the creditor is qualified or not to file for involuntary bankruptcy.

-If your financial problems have been compounded by an involuntary bankruptcy petition against you, talk to a bankruptcy attorney right away as this could have long-lasting impact on your credit report and finances.
+Has somebody filed an involuntary bankruptcy petition against you?
+Is this compounding your financial problems?
+Talk to a bankruptcy attorney right away.
+This could have long-lasting impact on your credit report and finances.
 You need someone who is familiar with bankruptcy proceedings to review your case and advice you.

-Good bankruptcy lawyers know the ins and outs of the bankruptcy process and can efficiently assist and guide you through it.
+Good bankruptcy lawyers know the ins and outs of the bankruptcy process.
+Therefore, they can efficiently assist and guide you through it.
 If you’re facing bankruptcy in New Jersey, contact us at Lucid Law for free legal consultation.